-Have you heard/watched the movie ‘The Wolf of Wall Street” starring Leonardo DiCaprio as Jordan Belfort?
-If yes, then have you wondered why he has been referred to a wolf in the movie?
+List of Most Frequently Used Trading Animals in the Share Market (Bull, Bear, Stags, Wolves & More): Have you watched the movie ‘The Wolf of Wall Street” starring Leonardo DiCaprio as Jordan Belfort?
+If yes, then have you wondered why he has been referred to as a wolf in the movie?
 What’s an animal doing in the stock market-based movie?

 Here are the eleven most frequently used animals in the share market by stock analysts or the authors of investing books.

 The bulls represent the investors or traders who are optimistic about the future prospects of the share market.
 They believe that the market will continue its upward trend.
-Bulls are the ones who drive the share price of a company higher.
+Bulls are the ones who drive the share price of companies higher.

 The term rabbits are used to describe those traders or investors who take a position for a very short period of time.
 The trading time of these traders is typically in minutes.